tock/book/src/course/thread-net/screen-app.md

 - Button 2 => reset local setpoint to 22 C

 > **EXERCISE:** Update the `button_callback` to update the
-> `local_temperature_setpoint` for button presses---using the above button
+> `local_temperature_setpoint` for button presses&mdash;using the above button
 > mapping.
 When implementing this setpoint logic, ensure that the maximum
 > setpoint is 35 C and that the minimum setpoint is 0 C.

-If we build / flash this application, we notice that the screen remains at the default values.
+If we build and flash this application at this point, we will notice that the screen remains at the default values.
 This is because we need to call the update function when a button is pressed.
 How can we do this?

-We can naively update `main()` to update the screen within our main loop:
+A simple (but naïve) approach is to change `main()` to update the screen within the main loop:

 ```c
   for(;;) {